 Colorado’s new Congressional District map, approved by an independent commission, preserves the status quo of the seven original districts.
 It also creates an eighth district, just north of Denver, which is highly competitive at R+1 and is rated a Toss-up.

-Yadira Caraveo is a member of the Colorado State Assembly who is running for the new CO-08 Congressional District.
-In Congress, Caraveo will continue her commitment to the families she sees every day in Colorado, building on her work to lower health care costs, address the high cost of housing, combat climate change, protect a woman’s right to choose, and stop Republicans from taking away Americans’ right to vote.
+Yadira Caraveo was elected to the new CO-08 Congressional District in 2022.
+Prior to this election she served in the Colorado assembly.
+In Congress, Caraveo continues her commitment to lower health care costs, address the high cost of housing, combat climate change, protect a woman’s right to choose, and stop Republicans from taking away Americans’ right to vote.
 Caraveo is driven by the same values her parents taught her and her siblings — to work hard, always finish what you’ve started, and jump in to help without being asked.